Back to Fun Run Playbook

 Use this baseline timing:

-• Setup at school start.
+• Setup right after school starts.

 • Run AM/PM sessions.